[[trackingImage]]

 The 2026 Family and Youth Treatment Court Virtual Conference is a two‑day event bringing together judges, attorneys, coordinators, clinicians, child welfare professionals, peer support specialists, and community partners for training and collaboration.
 The program includes keynote speakers, panel discussions, four plenaries, and more than 20 concurrent sessions.
 Sessions are organized into Youth Treatment Court, Family Treatment Court, and joint FTC/YTC tracks, allowing attendees to tailor their experience to their specific roles and court types.

-Date: September 29-30, 2026
+Date: Sept.
+29-30, 2026

 Registration: Register for the conference